aws-solutions/media-services-application-mapper/REST_API.md

 ![Tile-1 Added](images/removed-tile.png)

 ## Other API Commands
-The best way to understand the existing API commands is to navigate to the Msam web page, open up developer tools in your web browser of choice and look through the 'Network' tab, from there you'll be able to see the commands being sent from your browser to the website.
+The best way to understand the existing API commands is to navigate to the MSAM web page, open up developer tools in your web browser of choice and look through the 'Network' tab.
+From there you'll be able to see the commands being sent from your browser to the website.

 ## Navigate